annabeatrizzz/pac_man/README.md

 - Creating an initial menu (including a Top 5 feature)
 - Implementing a Wrapping Zone / Wraparound
 - Incorporating Food and Fruits to enhance Pac-Man's abilities
-- Utilize the motor de jogo provided by professors
+- Utilize the game engine provided by professors
 - Incorporating a Pause feature with options to resume or save the game progress

 ## Project Structure